Definition: How long the pain has been experienced and continues to be present (lasting minutes or hours).

 Intensity (or Severity)

-Definition: The older adult’s descriptive rating of "how bad" the pain is.
+Definition: The older adult’s descriptive rating of the pain experience.

-- Assessing the older adult’s present ("right now") pain rating and an identified pain rating acceptable to the older adult is also important.
+- Assessing the older adult’s present pain rating and an identified pain rating acceptable to the older adult is also important.

-- Use the most appropriate pain self-report scale individualized to the older adult’s cognitive and sensory abilities and culture.
+- Use the most appropriate scale individualized to the older adult’s cognitive and sensory abilities.

 Definition: Anatomic site(s) of pain.